-The Guille-Allès Library was founded more than 125 years ago, but the inspiration behind it is even older.
+The Guille-Allès Library was founded 130 years ago, but the inspiration behind it is even older.
 It was inspired by a library in New York.

 As apprentice to a carpenter in Manhattan in the early 1830s, the young Guernseyman Thomas Guille had access to the city’s vast apprentices’ library.
 ‘Never shall I forget,’ he later wrote, ‘the emotion of wonder and delight which seized me when, for the first time, I entered the library’.